 Vehicle Speed: although most roads are signed for low speeds, the team observed and many residents affirmed a problem with speeding in the neighborhood.
-The higher the speed of a vehicle, the more seriously Street Lighting: Sixth St at Night
+The higher the speed of a vehicle, the more seriously injured a pedestrian or bicyclist could be.